piccolo-orm/piccolo_api/docs/source/jwt/endpoints.rst

 Endpoints
 =========

-Endpoint is provided for JWT login and designed to integrate with an ASGI app, such as Starlette or FastAPI.
+An endpoint is provided for JWT login, and is designed to integrate with an ASGI app, such as Starlette or FastAPI.

 -------------------------------------------------------------------------------